SnowConvert AI (scai) Command Reference

 -i, --input-path <PATH>Path to a source code file or directory to add to the projectYes

---overwriteOverwrite existing files in the project’s Source folder if they conflict with files being addedNofalse
+--overwriteOverwrite existing files in the project’s Source folder if they conflict with files being addedNoFalse

 --code-already-splitSkip the arrange/split phase when source code is already split (SqlServer, Redshift, and Teradata).
-Proceeds directly to code unit registry generation and marks the project as project type: Full (new folder structure).Nofalse
+Proceeds directly to code unit registry generation and marks the project as project type: Full (new folder structure).NoFalse

 --source-id <SOURCE_ID>Identifier for the source system where the code originates (e.g., server hostname or instance name).
 Recorded in the code unit registry under codeStatus.registration.sourceId.
 Defaults to the local machine name if not provided.No